ntherning/StorytelReaderMods/README.md

 [F-Droid](https://f-droid.org) is an alternative to Google Play Store for installing FOSS (Free and Open Source Software) apps.
-Unfortunately the latest version is not compatible with the 1st generation Storytel Reader as it runs Android 4.2.2 – instead we have to use the last version compatible version.
+Unfortunately the latest version is not compatible with the 1st generation Storytel Reader as it runs Android 4.2.2 – instead we have to use the last compatible version.

 1st generation:
 ```bash